open-watcom/open-watcom-v2/README.md

 For more information about the project and build instructions see the GitHub wiki.

-Discuss the Project on Discord, Reddit, GitHub or News Groups.
+Discuss the Project on Discord, Reddit or GitHub.
 ----------------------------------------------------------------------------

 We now have an Official Discord server!